astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 location of the star symbol, and if you measure the width of the orbit that approaches closest to the core (SO-16), that central mass must be contained in a volume comparable to the size of the solar system.
-Four million Suns in a volume that here only has a single one!
+Four million Suns inside a volume that in our neighborhood only has a single one!

 <center><video controls src="_static/gehz.mp4"></video></center>